Scrum 101: Practical Guide Hero

 Scrum Artifacts provide transparency to the work and the flow of value.
 You’ll explore how they are used, how they evolve, and how to avoid common misuses.

-Highlights include:
+Highlights Include

-• Product Backlog: Emerging, ordered list of everything known to be needed in the product
+• Product Backlog: Emerging, ordered list of everything known to be needed

 • Sprint Backlog: Owned by Developers, includes Sprint Goal and actionable work